 Passionate about music education, McKay created TechNotes, an original music and technology curriculum designed for elementary school students.
 The initiative delivers interactive videoconferences, assembly concerts and individual musician visits to local elementary school classrooms.
 Activities are paired with a digital supplement for iPads and personal computers — which he co-authored — to prepare area youth for field-trip concerts to see the orchestra.
 For emerging professional pianists, he founded the Dallas International Piano Competition, which provides master classes, grants, and orchestral performance opportunities for participants.

 Always an advocate for new music, McKay has performed at the Cabrillo Festival of Contemporary Music, where he was invited by Marin Alsop to conduct the world premiere of Clint Needham’s Radiant Nation as part of the festival’s In the Works concert program.
-He has conducted the world premieres of eight original scores, and continues to commission and promote the works of living composers.
+He has conducted the world premieres of several dozen original scores, and continues to commission and promote the works of living composers.

 An entrepreneur who is well versed in the complex and multi-faceted operations of the modern performing arts nonprofit, McKay is frequently in demand as a guest speaker on a broad range of music industry topics.
 He was recently a speaker at the South By Southwest Music Festival, where he presented on “How new technologies have transformed the modern symphony orchestra”.
 He has also been a guest on KERA’s Think with Krys Boyd, and State of the Arts, presented by the Dallas Museum of Art.